-For purposes of this Policy, sexual harassment shall consist of unwelcome sexual advances; requests for sexual favors, and other inappropriate verbal, written, graphic or physical conduct of a sexual nature when:
+Sexual harassment is a form of discrimination on the basis of sex.
+Sexual harassment shall consist of unwelcome sexual advances; requests for sexual favors; and other inappropriate verbal, nonverbal, written, graphic or physical conduct of a sexual nature when:

-- 1. Submission to such conduct is made explicitly or implicitly a term of condition of a student's academic status. - 2.
-Submission to or rejection of such conduct is used as the basis for academic or work decisions affecting the individual. - 3.
-Such conduct deprives a student of educational aid, benefits, services or treatment. - 4.
-Such conduct is sufficiently severe, persistent or pervasive that it has the purpose or effect of substantially interfering with the student's school performance or creating an intimidating, hostile or offensive educational environment.
+- 1. Submission to such conduct is made explicitly or implicitly a term or condition of a student's status in any educational or other programs offered by a school; or - 2.
+Submission to or rejection of such conduct is used as the basis for educational or other program decisions affecting a student; or - 3.
+Such conduct deprives a student or group of individuals of educational aid, benefits, services or treatment; or

+4. Such conduct is sufficiently severe, persistent or pervasive that a reasonable person in the complainant's position would find that it unreasonably interferes with the complainant's performance in school or school-related programs, or otherwise creates an intimidating, hostile, or offensive school or school-related environment such that it unreasonably interferes with the complainant's access to or participation in school or school-related programs.